CoderBaron/robovm-robopods/adapty/README.md

 # RoboPods for Adapty SDK iOS
 Adapty SDK is an open-source framework that makes implementing in-app subscriptions in iOS fast and easy.
 It’s 100% open-source, native and lightweight.

+## WARNING: AdaptySDK starting v2.0.0 cannot currently be used in projects written in Objective-C. Binding for new versions is not possible

 ## Available RoboPods

 | RoboPods Version | AdaptySDK Version |